 - any other data that can be used in conjunction with the above items to identify individuals (e.g., date of birth)

 Numerous privacy laws, such as the CalOPPA, the California Consumer Privacy Act (CCPA), and the General Data Protection Regulation (GDPR), have regulations governing PII.
 Unsure whether your website is collecting PII?
-Read our article on personally identifiable information (PII).
+Read our article on what is PII.

 Do Not Track (DNT) Requests